The Tofus: Development

 The show's development was first revealed in April 2002 under the name of Tofu Family, when Saban International Paris (before their renaming to SIP Animation in October) announced that they had pre-sold the series to ITV in the United Kingdom to air on their CITV programming strand, while France 3 was attached as well.
 The show was originally put into production solely at SIP.

 By March 2003, the production for the series was started, and it was confirmed that Teletoon and Fox Kids Europe had joined in the production for the series as well.
 By June 2003, SIP announced that CinéGroupe in Canada would co-produce the series and that Fox Kids Europe's broadcast deal also included merchandise rights and a first broadcast window on their Fox Kids channels worldwide except in the UK and France, due to the existing deals with ITV and France 3 respectively.

+The rights to the series were shared between CinéGroupe, SIP and FKE.
+CinéGroupe handled Canada, SIP Animation handled France and other French-speaking territories, while Fox Kids Europe handled the rest of the world.
+Distribution services were handled by Buena Vista International Television except for Canada.

 Reception

 The Tofus was generally well-received by viewers.
 It has been called "a modern gloss on the classic family sitcom [that] aptly skewers the granola-munching righteousness of the eco-hippie archetype," and has been commended for its use of ecology as a unique background theme.
 The Tofus also received top audience ratings among the France 3 Youth Programs in 2005.

+Alex Kucharski of the Toronto Star gave the film a negative review, writing, "From the theme song to the plot to the graphics to the end credits this show is just ghastly!
+Even though the plot is very original, this show is definitely not funny."
+The Gazette's Kathryn Freenaway said the series has "negative storylines".